Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Aiming for superlinear convergence

 \subsection{Trust-region algorithms}

-In this section we analyze Riemannian trust-region algorithms (RTR), which embed Newton iterations in safeguards to ensure global convergence guarantees~\citep{absil2007trust}.
-They produce sequences $\sequence{(x_k, \Delta_k, s_k)}$ where $x_k$ is the current iterate and $\Delta_k$ is known as the trust-region radius.
+In this section we analyze Riemannian trust-region algorithms (TR), which embed Newton iterations in safeguards to ensure global convergence guarantees~\citep{absil2007trust}.
+They produce sequences $\sequence{(x_k, \Delta_k)}$, where $x_k$ is the current iterate and $\Delta_k$ is the trust-region radius.
 At iteration $k$, we define the trust-region model as